containers/buildah/docs/buildah-bud.md

 **--cert-dir** *path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
-Default certificates directory is _/etc/containers/certs.d_.
+The default certificates directory is _/etc/containers/certs.d_.

 **--cgroup-parent**=""